Supporting Evidence 2

 C2H5O2N

 Need more direct evidence for the existence of organic molecules in space?
 Well, there exists a rare type of stony meteorite known as Carbonaceous Chondrites.
 A bit of a mouthful to pronounce, but these interesting meteorites contain about one percent by mass of organic matter that resembles the crude oil or tarry substances found on Earth.
-Although no extraterrestrial organism has been found trying to crawl out of these rocks, let alone dead ones, the total amount of organic matter in the interior of these rocks is too high to be considered entirely due to contamination with the Earth, and must show the ease by which molecules can form inside the protective confines of certain porous rocks in space.
+Although no extraterrestrial organism has been found trying to crawl out of these rocks, let alone dead ones, the total amount of organic matter in the interior of these rocks is too high to be considered entirely due to contamination from the Earth, and must show the ease with which molecules can form within the protective confines of certain porous rocks in space.

 COMPOSITION OF CARBONACEOUS CHONDRITES